JarryShaw/MacDaily/README.rst

 Generals
 ~~~~~~~~

-The man page of MacDaily shows as below.

 .. code:: man

-    $ macdaily --help
-    usage: macdaily [-h] command
+    usage: macdaily [options] <command> ...

-    Package Day Care Manager
+    macOS Automated Package Manager

     optional arguments:
       -h, --help     show this help message and exit
       -V, --version  show program's version number and exit

-    Commands:
+    command selection:
-      macdaily provides a friendly CLI workflow for the administrator of macOS to
+      MacDaily provides a friendly CLI workflow for the administrator of macOS
-      manipulate packages
+      to manage and manipulate packages, see 'macdaily commands' for more
+      information

 Commands for ``macdaily`` is shown as above and they are mandatory.
 For
 more detailed usage information, please refer to manuals of corresponding
 commands.
-For developers, internal details can be found in |miscellanea|_
+For developers, internal details can be found in |miscellaneous|_
 manual.
 And here is a brief catalogue for the manuals.

 - `Archive Command <https://github.com/JarryShaw/MacDaily/tree/master/doc/archive.rst>`__